Who Are We?

 …is to work co-operatively with our members and partners to harness the transformative potential of Learning for Sustainability to support a sustainable world where:

-- People and communities value and are engaged with the natural environment;
+• People and communities value, respect and are engaged with nature;

-- A vibrant economy contributes to flourishing ecosystems and social justice
+• A vibrant economy delivers prosperity, shared opportunities and contributes to social justice and flourishing ecosystems.

 What is Learning for Sustainability?